simonsobs/SOLikeT/CONTRIBUTING.rst

 Hack away!
 ^^^^^^^^^^

-Write the new code you would like to contribute, remembering to abide by the :ref:`Code Style`, and *commit* it to the feature branch on your local repository.
+Write the new code you would like to contribute, remembering to abide by the `Code Style`_, and *commit* it to the feature branch on your local repository.
 Ideally commit small units of work often with clear and descriptive commit messages describing the changes you made.
 To commit changes to a file:

 ::